pompeybug/website/src/content/articles/2014-05-23-post-election-manifesto-support.md

   - campaigns
   - pcc
 date: 2014-05-23
-todo:
-  - find comments from hannah and lee
 ---

 Following last yesterday's elections how do the newly elected Councillors appear to stand on cycling?
 We asked all candidates before the election to support our cycling [manifesto](/our-cycling-manifesto/), and [many did](manifesto-responses/).
 How many of these bike-friendly candidates got themselves elected?